amiya-pattnaik/selenium-cucumber-java/README.md

 ### selenium-cucumber-java

 This repository contains a collection of sample `selenium-cucumber-java` projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 3.0.0) BDD framework with Java as programming language.
 It generate Allure, HTML and JSON reporters as well.
-It also generate `screen shots` for your test if you enable it and also generate `error shots` for your failed test cases.
+It also generate `screen shots` for your tests if you enable it and also generate `error shots` for your failed test cases as well.

 ### Installation (pre-requisites)
-1. JDK 1.8+ (make sure class path is set properly).
-JAVA is require to start Selenium Server plus to write your code in Java.
+1. JDK 1.8+ (make sure Java class path is set)
-2. Maven
+2. Maven (make sure .m2 class path is set)
 3. Eclipse
 4. Eclipse Plugins for
-    - Maven (makesure .m2 class path is set)
+    - Maven
     - Cucumber
+5. Browser driver (make sure you have your desired browser driver and class path is set)

 ### Framework set up
 Fork / Clone repository from [here]( https://github.com/amiya-pattnaik/selenium-cucumber-java) or download zip and set it up in your local workspace.

 ### Run Some Sample Tests
 Open terminal (MAC OSX) or command prompt / power shell (for windows OS) and navigate to the project directory type `mvn clean test` command to run features.
 With this command it will invoke the default Firefox browser and will execute the tests.